dieswaytoofast/erlasticsearch/README.md

 1. erlasticsearch includes a poolboy module which starts up a pool as specified in the application environment variable _pools_.
 See [poolboy](https://github.com/devinus/poolboy/blob/master/README.md) for how to configure a pool.
 The default pool has 10 clients and is called _erlasticsearch_pool_.
 You can run functions on this pool by using the _erlasticsearch_poolboy_ module functions.
 1. The thrift client is in the form of a _gen_server_ process (a _gen_server_).
 You can start a client process as follows
 	* ```{ok, Pid} = erlasticsearch:start_link().```
-1. Any JSON expected by ElasticSearch will need to go in as JSON
+1. Any JSON expected by ElasticSearch will need to go in as a binary
    * For example --> ```<<"{\"settings\":{\"number_of_shards\":3}}">>```
 1. Output returned by most everything is in the form ```{ok, #restResponse{}} | error()```
    * See the format of ```#restResponse{}``` [here](https://github.com/dieswaytoofast/erlasticsearch/blob/master/src/elasticsearch_types.hrl).